 3. Order Lunch for Every DAY and NIGHT Shift that Week

 Yummy food can really turn a rough shift around, and real food from outside the hospital is even better.
 Night shift nurses often feel ignored by things like this, so it’s important to do the same for them.
 Order lunch for the day shift and order dinner for the night shift.
 Make it different every day, like pasta one night and sub sandwiches another.
 Varying the meals can show you really thought about what would be nice for everyone.
 Here’s a tip: avoid pizza!
-It may seem like an easy way to feed a large group, but many nurses see it as ‘just another pizza party.’
+It may seem like an easy way to feed a large group, but many nurses see it as just that—the easy choice that doesn’t require much effort.

 Be sure to take dietary restrictions into account when you order.
 A staff member with gluten-free or vegan preferences will appreciate your thoughtfulness.